cncf/cnf-testbed/docs/Deploy_K8s_CNF_Testbed.md

 $ ssh-keygen -t rsa -b 4096
 ```

-Add this key to the project on Packet as well, since it will be used throughout the CNF Testbed installation.
+Add this key to the project on Equinix Metal as well, since it will be used throughout the CNF Testbed installation.

 Update `/etc/resolv.conf` with the following addresses:
 ```